6 motivational running tips you need to know

 Looking to improve your stride?
 Read six tips every runner should know by Siobhan Rootes, English Athletic Coach.

 We’ve all been there.
-A long day at work, meetings that overrun, a quick lunch-on-the-go, and now the thought of your 6 pm run is weighing you down.
+A long day at work, meetings that overrun, a quick lunch on the go, and now the thought of your 6 pm run is weighing you down.
 Any motivation you did have has now dissipated.

 So, what are you going to do about it?
 Are there any ways to find that drive so that your training doesn’t slip?

-Having a goal to work towards is a sure-fire way to stop any foot-dragging.
+Having a goal to work towards is a surefire way to stop any foot-dragging.
 A little bit of healthy pressure can help you run faster and further and get you across that finish line.

 Your goal does not have to be running a marathon, even something as simple as being able to run an extra lap around the park or doing five more minutes to help you reach your recommended 75 minutes of high-intensity activity.
 Any goal, small or big, can help give you that extra motivation you’re looking for.

-2. Avoid the terrible too(s)
+2. Avoid overtraining

 Too much, too fast, and too soon can all lead to overtraining and injury.
 Overtraining can negatively impact your training and cause you to have to stop running altogether.